IowaDave/Thermistors/README.md

 But how accurate is it?

 ### Errors of Approximation
 At best, the Big Three quantities can serve *to estimate* the temperature.
-There is bound to be some difference between the actual and the estimated temperatures.
+The math involved will result in some difference between the actual and the estimated temperatures.

-Ways to improve the estimate are discussed in the next section.
+Why that happens and ways to improve the estimate are discussed in the sections that follow.

 Also, the Big Three numbers describe an ideal example of the device.
 Individual devices will vary from the ideal, introducing another source of error.